 Can Be A Little Warm

-The drysuits can be a little warm.
-It is common to sweat in the suit, leaving you wet as if you were flooded due to the heat produced under the suit.
+The dry suits can be a little warm.
+It is expected to sweat in the lawsuit, leaving you wet as if you were flooded due to the heat produced under the case.

 Bulky & Awkward